Gigas002/software-and-services/README.md

 **iOS**

 - [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) -- official rewrite of firefox for iOS devices.
-Doesn't support all features of original browser because of apple's shit in mind
+Doesn't support all features of original browser because of differencies in iPhone-specific impementations
 - [Onion browser](https://github.com/onionbrowser/onionbrowser) -- TorBrowser for iOS

-### Firefox addons
+### Firefox addons and tweaks

 Since I only use firefox as my browser, tools listed here fits only it's ecosystem, but I'm sure there are alternatives for chromium family.
+When using my version of `user.js`, keep in mind, that it's mostly a **linux-only**, plus I'm using some experimental features, e.g. [servo](https://github.com/servo/servo).

 Main extensions: